davycheng123/Assignment-1/assignment-1.md

     > SysBench is used.
     >
-    > The command used for accessing CPU performance was "sysbench cpu --threads=4 --cpu-max-prime=10000 run".
+    > The command used for accessing CPU performance was `sysbench cpu --threads=4 --cpu-max-prime=10000 run`.
-    > This command asks the CPU to calculate prime number to 10000, which is the maximum allowed.
+    > This command asks the CPU to calculate prime number to 10000, which is the maximum allowed, with 4 threads.
     > The CPU performance is accessed by its speed to see how many events it is capable to handle per second.
     >
-    > The command used for accesing the memory performance was "sysbench memory --threads=4 --memory-total-size=10G --memory-oper=write --memory-scope=global run"
+    > The command used for accesing the memory performance was `sysbench memory --threads=4 --memory-total-size=10G --memory-oper=write --memory-scope=global run`.
-    > This command asks the computer to
+    > This command asks the computer to test the performance of the memory by writing 10GB of data on it with 4 threads.
+    > The memory performance is accessed its writing speed in Mib per second.

 2. (1 mark) Run your measurement tool on general purpose `t2.small`, `t3.medium`, and `c3.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **N. Virginia** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?